 Legal Copyright Disclaimer: This technology shall only be used to stream movies or TV shows that fall under the public domain.
 TROYPOINT does not endorse or promote illegal activity tied to streaming or downloading copyrighted works.
 The end-user shall be solely responsible for media accessed through any service or app referenced on this Website.
 Referenced applications/addons are not hosted by TROYPOINT and this guide is for educational purposes only.

 Do you have a habit of using Wi-Fi at the airport or in cafes?
 Think about the other users connected to the same network that are ready to lurk into your system.

-The last thing you’d want to do is to compromise all your private information on social media, online banking and the like.
-A concealed IP address through a VPN server is what you need so that you can still use public Wi-Fi.
+The last thing you’d want to do is to compromise all your private information on social media or online banking for instance.
+A concealed IP address through a VPN server is what you need so that you can still use public Wi-Fi securely.

-Google’s free services logs your search, movement and online activities.
+Google’s free services log your searches, movement, and online activities.
 If you want to prevent it from tracking you, hide your IP address by using a VPN.